DaxianLee/cocos-mcp-server/FEATURE_GUIDE_EN.md

 ```

 ### 5.11 project_check_builder_status
-Check if builder worker is ready
+Check if the builder worker process is ready

 **Parameters**: None